How Many People Use Subtitles? Not Just the Deaf or Hard of Hearing

 Not convinced that your videos need closed captions?
 Check out this free guide 👇

-This post was originally published on August 28, 2015, by Emily Griffin, as “Ofcom Study: 80% of People Who Use Closed Captions Are Not Hard of Hearing” and has been updated.
+This post was originally published on May 27, 2014, by Lily Bond, as “Ofcom Study: 80% of People Who Use Closed Captions Are Not Hard of Hearing” and has been updated.